thegalaxykat/RISC-V-python-simulation/README.md

 There are two methods of inputting RISC-V assembly code:

 1. Enter instructions line-by-line, live, through the terminal and immediately see the result of each given command.
-Since this is live, only I Type, R Type, and S Type instructions are supported.
+Since this is live, only I Type, R Type, and store word instructions are supported.

 2. Process an entire assembly (.s) file.
 All instructions are processed and when the program is complete the relevant registers are displayed per step.
-This mode supports all RISC-V 32I instructions.
+This mode supports all RISC-V 32I instructions except those involving halfs and bytes.

 Each of these methods are described in more detail below.